Skip to Content Skip to Navigation Accessibility Policy Click to login to your Account

 Aids in weight management

-Low calorie and naturally sweet, with the help of the antioxidants and balancing blood sugar, rooibos tea can be a great addition to your beverage choices while trying to lose weight.
+Low calorie and naturally sweet, rooibos tea can be a great addition to your beverage choices while trying to lose weight.

 Research suggests that aspalathin, an active ingredient in rooibos tea, helps reduce stress hormones that trigger hunger and fat storage.
 Data from this study showed that rooibos tea has the potential for preventing obesity by affecting the balance of energy and how it’s used as energy or stored as fat.[12]